-Also known as Impenetrable Forest, the national park is one of Uganda’s most as recently established parks.
-Bwindi forest in the southwestern Uganda situated along the Democratic Republic of Congo border next to the Virunga National Park and on the edge of the Albertine Rift.
+Also known as Impenetrable Forest, the national park is one of Uganda’s most as recently established parks in the country found the southwestern Uganda along the border of the Democratic Republic of Congo next to the Virunga National Park and on the edge of the Albertine Rift.

 The landscape in Bwindi Impenetrable National Park is hilly and heavily forested and you might be walking for up to four hours before you meet the mountain gorillas, but on the way, you will enjoy seeing different wildlife in the forest, like monkeys, different bird species among others.
 Be sure to prepare well and take the fast film to get good photos in the shade of the forest.